-This article reconsiders the religio-ritualistic interpretations of the use of the rhyton within eighth-century CE Sogdiana.
-Through a close art-historical analysis, I argue that three eighth-century wall paintings from Panjikent illustrate a drinking game.
+This article reconsiders the religio-ritualistic interpretations of the use of the rhyton within 8th-century CE Sogdiana.
+Through a close art-historical analysis, I argue that three 8th-century wall paintings from Panjikent illustrate a drinking game.
 This proposal expands the current breadth of meaning attributed to the imagery decorating Sogdian homes.
-Not only could the paintings illustrate epic narratives, religious veneration, or moral didacticism, but they could also celebrate conviviality, fun, and humor.
+Not only could the paintings illustrate epic narratives, religious veneration, or moral didacticism, but they could also celebrate conviviality, fun, & humor.

 “A Sogdian Drinking Game at Panjikent,” Iranian Studies, volume 52, no. 5-6 (2019): 837-857.

 “Fashion and the Feast,” The Friends of the Department of Ancient Near Eastern Art, Spring Event, The Met, April 2018